The story of the 3 Little Pigs can teach you how to be strong in the Lord. Sound crazy?

 “But everyone who hears these sayings of Mine, and does not do them, will be like a foolish man who built his house on the sand: and the rain descended, the floods came, and the winds blew and beat on that house; and it fell.
 And great was its fall.”– Matthew 7:24-29

 The emphasis was mine; it is not enough to hear and know what to do.
 Applying God’s word makes the difference in your ability to withstand enemy attacks!

 3 Ways to be Strong in the Lord

 To help yourself be strong in the Lord with a stronger foundation of faith, do these three things:

-While a part of me doesn’t like thinking of myself as a sheep, I know it is true and wanting to resist that fact is a pride thing.
+While a part of me doesn’t like thinking of myself as a sheep, I know it is true.

 Here is how sheep behave:

 - Sheep have an instinct to move out of the dark and into well-lit areas

 - Sheep prefer to move uphill when disturbed